Practical everyday kinship.

 Creative Director @ vijayandstephens.com | Podcaster @ dontthinktwicepodcast.com | Radio DJ @ em-radio.com

-\ud83c\udf08 Queer artist living in Brooklyn. \ud83d\udc9b Co-Founder of Forevers. \ud83c\udf4e Painter of people and fruit. \ud83c\udf89 Creative consultant for playful businesses.
+\ud83c\udf08 Queer artist living in DC. \ud83d\udc9b Co-Founder of Forevers, a nonprofit that supports & celebrates deep friendship. \ud83c\udf4e Painter of people, places, & fruits. \ud83c\udf89 Creative consultant for playful businesses.

 Writing about how we can bring more intention and celebration into our friendships. \ud83d\udc9b Mostly want to be drinking tea with my friends. \ud83d\udccd Raleigh, NC \ud83d\udc4b She/her